clee704/jQuery-Hangul-IME/README.md

 Usage
 -----

-Please refer to the sample file `sample/jquery.hangulime.html`.
+Please refer to the examples in the `examples` directory.